This is a complete guide to video podcasting.

 Before you can publish your video, you’ll need to create a custom thumbnail.
 A thumbnail is the graphic people see on video platforms that encourages them to click.
 They look like this:

-By creating your own thumbnail, you can choose what viewers see first, rather than letting the video platform choose a random moment from the video file.
+By creating your own thumbnail, you can choose what viewers see first, rather than letting the video platform choose a random moment from the digital video file.
 90% of the best-performing videos use custom thumbnails.

 The best way to create a captivating thumbnail is to grab a screenshot from the video that represented well.
 Add your logo and some catchy text in a clear, visible font.